veddermatic/elm-dimeola/README.md

 - Code to draw chord diagrams
 - Ability to pick a chord shape and form and see it
+- Flashcard mode: pick a form and it will cycle through all the shapes, showing the name for _n_ seconds, then flip to show the diagram.
+- Made the UI better on my phone.

 Things I want to do:

 - Add all forms up through __X__
-- Flashcard mode: pick a form and it will cycle through all the shapes, showing the name for _n_ seconds, then flip to show the diagram.
 - Add arpeggio display.
 Pick a key, it will show you the notes of the arpeggios.